 Messaging Outweighs Deal-making in Democrats’ ‘Good Government’ Package

-If the ambitious "good government" legislative package put forward by the House Democrats was on a fast track to enactment, there'd be less urgency to launch The Firewall.
+If the ambitious "good government" legislative package put forward by the House Democrats was on a fast track to enactment, there'd be less urgency to launch The Fulcrum.
 But because the bill has no such bright prospects, there will be plenty for us to cover for the indefinite future.

 The legislation's sweeping objectives – limit the influence of money on politics, ease access to the ballot box and intensify government ethics – reflect the aspirational themes of many advocacy groups assembled under the banner of "political reform."